KxSystems/docs/docs/cloud/aws/index.md

 !!! warning "Using Amazon S3 as a data store"

     Because kdb+ does not directly support the use of an object store for its stored data, it cannot support direct use of an object-store model such as the Amazon S3.
-If you wish to use Amazon S3 as a data store, kdb+ historical data must be hosted on a POSIX-based file system layer fronting S3.
+If you wish to use Amazon S3 as a data store, kdb+ historical data must be hosted on a POSIX-based filesystem layer fronting S3.

     Several solutions offer a POSIX interface layered over an underlying S3 storage bucket.
-These can be included alongside native file-system support that can also be hosted on EC2.
+These can be included alongside native filesystem support that can also be hosted on EC2.

 Although EC2 offers both physical systems and virtual systems within the Elastic Cloud, it is most likely customers will opt for a virtualized environment.
 There is also a choice in EC2 between spot pricing of an EC2, and deployed virtual instances.
 We focus here on the attribute and results achieved with the deployed virtual instance model.
 These are represented by instances that are tested in one availability zone and one placement group.